 There are two types of cholesterol.
 The first, LDL, is often referred to as "bad cholesterol" because it is the type that can build up and block blood vessels.
 The other, HDL, is often called "good cholesterol" because it is responsible for transporting LDL to the liver, ultimately removing it from the bloodstream.

 Optimally, HDL cholesterol levels should be above 40 (measured in milligrams per deciliter of blood) and LDL cholesterol should be below 100, according to the CDC.

-The FDA has approved a number of drugs for improving cholesterol levels.
-Perhaps the best known are statins.
-They slow cholesterol production by the liver and speed up how fast it removed LDL cholesterol from the bloodstream.
+The Food and Drug Administration has approved a number of drugs for improving cholesterol levels.
+Perhaps the best-known are statins, which slow cholesterol production by the liver and speed up how fast it removes LDL cholesterol from the bloodstream.

 Another class of drug to lower cholesterol is called bile acid sequestrants.
 These drugs remove bile acids from the body.
 Because the body produces these acids from LDL cholesterol, more LDL cholesterol will be broken down to replace them.

 Niacin and fibrates are other drug classes for improving cholesterol levels.
-Both increase HDL cholesterol, and niacin lowers LDL cholesterol.
+Both increase HDL cholesterol, while niacin lowers LDL cholesterol.